tammet/gkc/Examples/README.md

 The proofs found by different strategies are likely also somewhat different.

-As said before, gkc implements parallel processes using forks and only for UNIX, i.e. Linux and OS X.
+As said before, gkc implements parallel processes using forks and only for UNIX, i.e. Linux and macOS.

 ###  Example for steam with a shared memory database